This One's for You (Luke Combs album)

-This One's for You is the debut studio album by American country music singer Luke Combs.
-It was released on June 2, 2017, through Columbia Nashville.
-It was No. 1 on the Top Country Albums chart for 50 weeks, a record for a male artist on this chart.
+This One's for You is the debut studio album by American country music artist Luke Combs.
+It was released on June 2, 2017 through River House Artist and Columbia Nashville.
+It was No. 1 on the Top Country Albums chart for 50 weeks, a record for a male artist at the time.
 The album includes the singles "Hurricane", "When It Rains It Pours", and "One Number Away".
 A deluxe reissue titled This One's for You Too was released June 1, 2018, and featured five new tracks to commemorate the album's first anniversary.
 Two of these tracks, "She Got the Best of Me" and "Beautiful Crazy", were also issued as singles.

 History

 The album's lead single was "Hurricane", which reached No. 1 on Country Airplay.
 Combs co-wrote all twelve songs on the album.
 He told Nash Country Daily that he considered it "a good synopsis of who I am" and "I don't think there’s one track that sounds the same as another."